centreon/centreon-documentation/versioned_docs/version-22.04/releases/centreon-core.md

 #### Enhancements

 - [Administration] Display the name of the object that has been modified in the detail form of the administration logs
-- [Authentication] Added a Password Security Policy for local account
+- [Authentication] Added a Password Security Policy for local accounts
   - Define password complexity
   - Define password length
   - Password expiration policy